jaypipes/ghw/README.md

   is currently enabled/active on the NIC
 * `ghw.NICCapability.CanEnable` is a boolean indicating whether the capability may be enabled

+The `gwh.NICLinkInfo` struct contains the following fields:
+* `ghw.NICLinkInfo.Speed` is a string showing the current link speed.
+This field will be present even if ethtool is not available.
+* `ghw.NICLinkInfo.Duplex` is a string showing the current link duplex.
+This field will be present even if ethtool is not available.
+* `ghw.NICLinkInfo.AutoNegotiation` is a boolean indicating whether Auto-Negotiation is enabled
+* `ghw.NICLinkInfo.Port` is a string showing the current link port type
+* `ghw.NICLinkInfo.PHYAD` is a string showing the device driver's setting
+* `ghw.NICLinkInfo.Transceiver` is a string showing the transceiver's state
+* `ghw.NICLinkInfo.MDIX` is a string slice indicating the state of MDI-X capability of the interface.
+* `ghw.NICLinkInfo.SupportsWakeOn` is a string containing a list of supported WakeOnLAN events.
+* `ghw.NICLinkInfo.WakeOn` is a string indicating which WakeOnLAN events are will trigger wake up.
+* `ghw.NICLinkInfo.LinkDetected` is a boolean indicating whether there is an active link detected on this interface.
+This field will be present even if ethtool is not available.
+* `ghw.NICLinkInfo.SupportedPorts` is a string slice containing the list of supported port types (MII, TP, FIBRE)
+* `ghw.NICLinkInfo.SupportedLinkModes` is a string slice containing a list of supported link modes
+* `ghw.NICLinkInfo.SupportedPauseFrameUse` is a boolean indicating if pause frame use is enabled.
+* `ghw.NICLinkInfo.SupportsAutoNegotiation` is a boolean indicating if the network device supports Auto Negotiation.
+* `ghw.NICLinkInfo.SupportedFECModes` is a string slice containing a list of supported FEC Modes.
+* `ghw.NICLinkInfo.AdvertisedLinkModes` is a string slice containing the link modes being advertised during auto negotiation.
+* `ghw.NICLinkInfo.AdvertisedPauseFrameUse` is a boolean indicating if pause frame use is being advertised durinig auto negotiation.
+* `ghw.NICLinkInfo.AdvertisedAutoNegotiation` is a boolean indicating if auto negotiation is advertised.
+* `ghw.NICLinkInfo.AdvertisedFECModes` is a string slice containing the FEC modes advertised during auto negotiation.
+* `ghw.NICLinkInfo.NETIFMsgLevel` is a string slice containing the network driver's debug level and other misc driver information from the kernel.

 ```go
 package main